iron-tower-dev/dotfiles/WARP.md

 ### Mise Package Manager Priority
 Based on user rules, this repository prioritizes the Mise package manager for programming language and tool version management.
 Always use Mise commands when working with Node.js, Python, Go, Rust, and other development tools rather than system package managers.

+### UV Python Package Management
+**CRITICAL**: NEVER use pip, pipx, or any other Python package managers.
+ALWAYS use uv for all Python package management tasks:
+- Use `uv tool install` for global CLI tools (with system Python when GUI dependencies are needed)
+- Use `uv pip install` for packages within virtual environments
+- Use `uv venv` for creating virtual environments
+- Use `uv add`/`uv remove` for project dependency management

 ### Angular Development Standards
 When working on Angular projects within this environment, follow modern Angular practices:
 - Use input/output signals instead of legacy TypeScript decorators